elis-wind/PhD/Web_scrapping/readme.md

 **Output**

-- A .csv file per suffix with all the contexts availble on the page
+- A file per final segment with all the contexts availble on the page

 `get_nn_context.py`